Alberto Rubegni was born in Pisa in 1951 and holds a degree in Civil Engineering.

 Over the course of his career, he has held various prestigious posts within the infrastructure sector which have seen him at the helm of important companies that lead the way globally in implementing large transport infrastructure projects, hydroelectric works, and civil and industrial construction projects, as well as within the motorway concessions sector.

 When he returned to Italy, he went to work for Girola, which was one of the biggest construction companies in Italy at the time.
-Girola then merged with Impregilo, the leading general contractor in Italy and one of the biggest construction groups in the world, where he stayed for over 20 years, holding important positions within the holding company and the operating companies of the Group, until becoming its General Manager and then Managing Director from July 2007 to July 2012.
+Girola then merged with Impregilo, the leading general contractor in Italy and one of the biggest construction groups in the world, where he stayed for over 20 years, holding increasingly important positions over the years within the holding company and the operating companies of the Group, until becoming its General Manager and then Managing Director from July 2007 to July 2012.

 From July 2013 until 2015, he was the Chairman of Itinera SpA, an ASTM subsidiary and a leading construction company in Italy.